strymon-system/strymon-system.github.io/_docs/runtime-architecture.md

 The following glossary provides a brief overview of the different components of the Strymon run-time:

 Job
 : A user-submitted Timely dataflow program running in the system, which might spawn over multiple machines and threads.
 Progress tracking is available within the domain of a job through the mechanisms provide by Timely dataflow.
 It enables communication and synchronization between the workers of a single job.
 Communication between jobs is achieved through the publish-subscribe mechanism discussed below.
-Historically also "jobs" have been called "queries", a naming scheme which is still apparent in the source code.

 Worker
-: A thread belonging to a query, driving the computation of its local dataflow graph instance.
+: A thread belonging to a job, driving the computation of its local dataflow graph instance.
 The number of workers defines the level of parallelism of a job.

 Executor
 : The process running on each machine responsible for running job processes.
 Every executor which joins the system registers itself at the coordinator.